Let’s break down exactly why a fixer-upper is a great choice and how you can turn one into the home you’ve always dreamed of.

 Many homebuyers look for the “perfect” home rather than the right home.
-If you’re shopping for a new home to build equity and set down roots for you and your family, think about expanding your search to include the often-overlooked fixer-uppers.
+If you’re shopping for a new home to build equity and set down roots for you and your family, think about expanding your search to include the often-overlooked fixer-upper.
 Combining your purchase loan with a renovation loan can give you an affordable way to fund improvements.
 Transform a home that’s almost there to one that’s just right.

-GET MORE FOR LESS WITH A FIXER UPPER
+GET MORE FOR LESS WITH A FIXER-UPPER

 Ensuring an affordable purchase cost is a priority for many homebuyers.
 Seen strictly through this financial lens, buying then upgrading a home may make the most sense for your budget.

 Homes in need of repair can cost substantially less than brand new ones, or lived-in homes ready to move in.
 This is true even in highly desirable neighborhoods.
 So, firstly, getting a fixer-upper gives you the chance to spend less while focusing on in-demand locations.
 Secondly, even adding the cost of needed repairs, prices may remain lower than an already finished home – potentially saving your thousands on your purchase.

 If you’re purchasing an investment home, adding upgrades can significantly boost the property’s resale value.
 The exact return on investment depends on a number of factors, such as the local housing market, but improvements such as these can make a serious difference in how much you recoup:

 - Additional space such as an extra bedroom

 One of the chief motivating factors for homeownership is the ability to make your home your own.

 Compared to a rental, your home is yours to change and this is even more true with a home that needs extra TLC.
 As you plan the repairs to your newly purchased home, you’re also able to apply your unique style to its look and function.

 New siding, for example, means you can choose the colors and textures that best suit you.
 Major changes, like a complete bathroom remodel, means that the fixtures and materials used are up to you.